roberttidey/GivEnergyScripts/README.md

 - enter start date in yyyy-mm-dd format e.g. 2022-10-01
 - enter end date in yyyy-mm-dd format e.g. 2022-10-03
 - Creates a json text file with energy flow data

+## GE-DataPoints.ps1
+- Basic Script to retrive data points for a day in json format
+- edit to put in apikey and GivEnergy serial number
+- edit to change grouping required Default 0 = 30 minutes
+- Save and run in powershell with right click
+- enter start date in yyyy-mm-dd format e.g. 2022-10-01
+- Creates a json file with data points for that day
+- Can be used to see what fileds are available and allow other info to be extracted to csv files